 "I appreciate your telling me, sir.
 Thank you."

-Torbul gave her a quick salute and broke the connec-tion.
-Bria sat there in her office, wondering if she should go back to bed, or just start the day early.
+Torbul gave her a quick salute and broke the connection.
+Bria sat them in her office, wondering if she should go back to bed or just start the day early.

 She heard Han's voice, a little rough with sleep, from the other room.

 "Bria?
 Everything okay?"